jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 return [ "Mythic details are ", (window._tejsState.mythic.showDetails ?
 "ENABLED" : "DISABLED"), "\n\n" ];
 ```
 ~~
-mythic details {state} - If {state} is given (must be "y" or "n"), assigns it to the mythicv2 "details" mode.
+mythicv2 details {state} - If {state} is given (must be "y" or "n"), assigns it to the mythicv2 "details" mode.
 Otherwise, displays the current "details" mode.
 ***

 ~~